While I am writing this article, I could use all these Spanish weather expressions for the summer because it’s August, it’s Spain and it’s hot!!

 Want to improve your Spanish weather expressions for the summer?

 To improve your use of colloquial expressions and use them like a native in your conversations, you need a good foundation of grammar and vocabulary.
-I encourage you to visit our Courses On-Demand section, where you can find a complete collection of courses lasting about 30 minutes each, where you will practice a very specific aspect to master it perfectly.
+I encourage you to visit our Membership Programme, where you can find a complete collection of courses lasting about 30 minutes each, where you will practice a very specific aspect to master it perfectly.
 All our courses have a 10 – 12 minute video with the Your Spanish Hub teachers explaining the theory.
 They also have 4 or 5 self-correcting activities that you can do after watching the video to practice your grammar.

 I’m finishing the article and do you know what’s going on?
 The intense heat that has been throughout the day is giving way to a summer storm.
 Sometimes this happens in Spain.
 In the afternoons, clouds begin to accumulate in the sky and suddenly, a brief and intense rain falls that refreshes the atmosphere.
 It is a very nice feeling and a fresh ending for this article.